wjakob/nanobind/docs/classes.rst

 <new_>` bindings that return a pointer) don't benefit from pooling.

 Pooling composes transparently with the :ref:`low-level interface <lowlevel>`:
-:cpp:func:`nb::inst_alloc() <inst_alloc>` draws a recycled object from the pool when one is available, and the object is returned to the pool when the Python wrapper's reference count finally reaches zero. :cpp:func:`nb::inst_destruct()
+:cpp:func:`nb::inst_alloc() <inst_alloc>` draws an object from the pool ff possible, which is returned to the pool when its reference count reaches zero.
-<inst_destruct>` only runs the C++ destructor and resets the instance to
-non-ready status; it does not park or free the object, so the alloc/initialize/destruct/reinitialize cycle behaves as usual.
-The ``destruct`` flag (e.g. cleared via :cpp:func:`nb::inst_set_state() <inst_set_state>`) continues to govern whether the C++ destructor runs when the object is later parked.
-Instances whose ownership has been transferred to C++ are not parked.
+Instances whose ownership has been transferred to C++ are never placed into the pool.

 .. note::